john-ejoke/john-ejoke/SOC_Operations/soc-home-lab-build/README.md

 ### inputs.conf

 The `inputs.conf` file tells the forwarder what to collect.
-I configured it to monitor the Windows Event Log channels most relevant to endpoint detection — Security, System, and the Sysmon operational channel.
+I configured it to monitor the Windows Event Log channels most relevant to endpoint detection: Security, System, and the Sysmon operational channel.

 ![inputs.conf](assets/splunk_inputs_conf.png)

 ### outputs.conf

-The `outputs.conf` file points the forwarder at the receiving indexer — in this case the Ubuntu SIEM on port `9997`.
+The `outputs.conf` file points the forwarder at the receiving indexer, in this case the Ubuntu SIEM on port `9997`.

 ![outputs.conf](assets/splunk_outputs_conf.png)

 ---

-## Splunk Enterprise — Native Kali Deployment
+## Splunk Enterprise - Native Kali Deployment

 In addition to the Ubuntu-based SIEM, I also deployed Splunk Enterprise directly on Kali Linux to practice the full installation workflow on a Linux host and test a second forwarding configuration.